MerkleBros/cozy.computer/_posts/2020-02-26-scraping-speculative-fiction-short-stories-using-python-and-beautiful-soup-4.md

 - `find` to find a specific HTML element
 - `find_all` to find all elements matching some condition

-These methods let us find links for every issue of the magazine.
-Then we can access the `href` property for every links to get a URL.
+These methods let us find links (an `a` HTML element) for every issue of the magazine.
+Then we can access the `href` property for every link to get a URL string.
 We return a list of these URLs.

-Finding out where to look for the URLs was a manual process of inspecting with the Chrome developer tools.
+Finding out where to look for the URLs was a manual process of inspecting with the [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools).

 ```python
 def find_all_issue_links(issues_pages: list):